-Where would we be without plastic food storage containers?
-Perfect for everything from keeping leftovers to meal prepping, these plastic containers don’t just live in the kitchen, but around the house, too.
-Just when you think you’ve wrung every single use out of these reliable containers, along comes a viral Facebook post.
-This time, you’re not going to believe the Glad container hack that has everyone talking.
+You probably have hundreds of them, and let's be honest, half of them belong to other people.
+I'm guilty of taking home dessert from my Mom's house and never returning her Glad food storage containers.
+Perfect for everything, from keeping leftovers, to meal prepping, and potlucks.
+These plastic containers don't just live in the kitchen, but around the house, too.
+Just when you think you've wrung every single use out of your Glad food containers, along comes a viral Facebook post.
+This time, you're not going to believe the Glad container hack that has everyone talking.

-Just when you think you’ve lost all of the tiny lids around, Glad swoops in with this quiet little hack that means you never have to sacrifice a soggy salad by the time lunch rolls around.
-You’ll feel like Martha Stewart screwing in your tiny container into the lid.
+Just when you think you've lost all of the tiny lids around, Glad swoops in with this quiet little hack that means you never have to sacrifice a soggy salad by the time lunch rolls around.
+You'll feel like Martha Stewart screwing in your tiny container into the interlocking lid.
+This is exciting news, because I'm someone who can't eat pizza without ranch, and now I have an excuse to bring leftover pizza for lunch.
+I'm not going to lie, I attempted ranch in a Ziploc bag before and the clean up was awful.
+Thanks to the tight seal, I feel confident about packing ranch in my to-go lunch.

 Explaining the Symbols

-So now that we’ve covered that, how do you know what all the text on the Tupperware containers mean?
-No matter what brand you buy, whether you’re a hardcore Glad fan or a fan of the generic plastic containers from the dollar store, every plastic item will have some sort of symbol on the bottom of it.
+So now that we've covered that, how do you know what all the text on the Tupperware containers mean?
+No matter what brand you buy, whether you're a hardcore Glad fan, Rubbermaid fan, or a fan of the generic plastic containers from the dollar store, every plastic item will have some sort of symbol on the bottom of it.
 So what do they all mean?

 When you see an image with a fork and a cup on the container, this is how you know it's food safe.
 Because you wouldn't want to use something that wasn't food safe for food, right?